 We haven't found any other projects that can offer the kind of value the Clear Fund can - and neither have many others.
-In February, the Tactical Philanthropy weblog issued an open, explicit call for donor resources - many responded,31 but scouring the results led us only to resources in the above categories.
-Our own response to the post led to a discussion of our project (see Appendix E for more on this), and when one commenter stated, "GiveWell is the first piece of cooperative, donor-created social media on philanthropy research that I've heard of," Tactical Philanthropy asked, "Does anyone know of any other 'donor-created social media on philanthropy research'?
-If so, let me know."32 Its next post stated, "I'm inclined to point to GiveWell as the first real attempt by donors to utilize social media tools."33
+In February, the Tactical Philanthropy weblog issued an open, explicit call for donor resources - many responded, but scouring the results led us only to resources in the above categories.
+Our own response to the post led to a discussion of our project, and when one commenter stated, "GiveWell is the first piece of cooperative, donor-created social media on philanthropy research that I've heard of," Tactical Philanthropy asked, "Does anyone know of any other 'donor-created social media on philanthropy research'?
+If so, let me know."
+Its next post stated, "I'm inclined to point to GiveWell as the first real attempt by donors to utilize social media tools."
+27